 Pre-Diabetes Awareness Night

-November is National Diabetes Month and to help kick off the month and raise awareness about diabetes prevention, the Shelbyville Lions Club and Major Health Partners (MHP) are co-sponsoring a Pre-Diabetes Awareness Night.
-This Pre-Diabetes Awareness Night will be held at MHP Medical Center on Wednesday, November 1st at 6:00 p.m. and will include an informative presentation on pre-diabetes by Susie King, Diabetes Prevention Coordinator from the Indiana State Department of Health; a free, optional blood sugar screening test to determine if a person has pre-diabetes; and an opportunity to enroll in MHP’s free Diabetes Prevention program, a lifestyle change program offered for $450 elsewhere.
+To help raise awareness about diabetes prevention, the Shelbyville Lions Club and Major Health Partners (MHP) are co-sponsoring a Pre-Diabetes Awareness Night.
+This Pre-Diabetes Awareness Night will be held at MHP Medical Center on Thursday, March 22 at 6:00 p.m. and will include an informative presentation on pre-diabetes by Susie King, Diabetes Prevention Coordinator from the Indiana State Department of Health; a free, optional blood sugar screening test to determine if a person has pre-diabetes; and an opportunity to enroll in MHP’s free Diabetes Prevention program, a lifestyle change program offered for $450 elsewhere.

 Pre-diabetes is a condition where a person’s blood sugar is higher than normal, but not high enough to be considered diabetes.
 Many adults in Indiana have pre-diabetes and don’t even know – this could be you or your mom, dad or another family member.
 It is estimated that 1 in 3 adult Hoosiers have pre-diabetes and half of the people over the age of 60 have prediabetes, according to the Centers for Disease Control and Prevention (CDC).
 Most concerning, 90% of those people with pre-diabetes do not know they have it.
 If timely lifestyle changes are not made, the CDC estimates 15 to 30% of these people with prediabetes can expect to develop type 2 diabetes in the next five years.